0xDezzy/obsidian-notes/Programming/Go/Docs/Getting Started.md

 ## Write more code

 With this quick introduction, you got Go installed and learned some of the basics.
-To write some more code with another tutorial, take a look at [[]]
+To write some more code with another tutorial, take a look at [[Create a Module]].